-“If I am afflicted with a calamity, I praise Allah for it four times: I praise Him because it wasn’t worse than it was, I praise Him when He gives me the patience to bear it, I praise Him for enabling me to say al-istirja’ (‘To Allah we belong and to him we will return’; see Quran 2: 154-156) in hope of a great reward, and I praise Him for not making it a calamity in my religion.”
+“If I am afflicted with a calamity, I praise Allah for it four times: I praise Him because it wasn’t worse than it was; I praise Him when He gives me the patience to bear it; and I praise Him for enabling me to say al-istirja’ (‘To Allah we belong and to him we will return’; see Quran 2: 154-156) in hope of a great reward; and I praise Him for not making it a calamity in my religion.”

-Each and every one of us encounters stages in our lives when we are challenged by events.
+Each and every one of us encounters stages in our lives when we are challenged.
 From death to relationship breakdown to problems at work – life is full of struggles.

 These troubles can be things that leave us wondering why our lives cannot be perfect.
 We may look around and look on at awe to those who seem to be living in complete bliss.

-Life was never meant to be this construct of perfect days put together to form a life that is easy with no challenges or tests.
+Life is never about perfect days put together to form a life that is easy with no challenges or tests.
 When looking to the life of the Prophet Muhammad and his companions, they encountered the biggest of difficulties and often multiple at the same time.

-If the people who were closest to Allah and the best of Muslims were tried and tested repeatedly, who are we to think our lives would not be the same?
+If the people who were closest to Allah and the best of Muslims were tested repeatedly, who are we to think our lives would not be the same?

 Many of us will be able to acknowledge one issue subsides and it is not long before a new problem or issue arises.
 Within this is a lesson that we should learn to deal with our situations in a positive way and continue to live our life in peace the best we can.

-If we were to wait for a day when our life is no longer tested, we would be waiting until our death.
+If we were to wait for a day when our life is perfect, we would be waiting until our death.
 This world is not our home; it is not Jannah that it will be immaculate without problems.
 Here are some simple yet important points to keep in our mind when dealing with whatever situation arises in your life:

 Prophet Muhammad said:

 No matter what situation you find yourself in, you should take it upon yourself to always turn to Allah.
-Ask Him for the strength to continue to withstand the troubles being faced.
+Ask Him for the strength to continue to withstand those tough times.

 Patience is an important concept within Islam.
-Difficulty is a test of faith and patience is how a person passes this test.
+Difficulty is a test of faith; and patience is how a person passes this test.
 This does not mean a person is alone and must never speak of the difficulty they are facing.
 Rather, it is about turning to Allah and acknowledging it is only through Him that issues can be resolved.
-No human being has the power, knowledge or ability to change your life – only Allah does.
+No one has the power, knowledge or ability to change their life – only Allah does.